 We ask you, please:

-1. Consider postponing well visits if you are vulnerable to Covid.
+1. Consider postponing well visits if you are ill, or have been exposed to a communicable disease

 3. Come to our office alone unless you need a chaperone.